EBIvariation/eva-pipeline/README.md

 It is likely that you will need to edit some parameters to match your environment and/or configure your job.
 For instance, connection details to MongoDB databases, OpenCGA/VEP installation directories, the folder containing the input files, the type of job to run, etc.

 **Note:** Most of the environment configuration can be provided directly to the application, but MongoDB connection details also need to be filled in the OpenCGA configuration file.
-This configuration file must be located in `<OpenCGA configuration folder>/conf/storage-mongodb.properties`.
-The folder `eva-pipeline/src/main/resources/opencga/` is an example of OpenCGA configuration folder, you can copy that folder and put the new location in the variable `app.opencga.path=/path/to/opencga` in your `application.properties`.
+This configuration file must be located in `<OpenCGA configuration folder>/conf/storage-mongodb.properties`, and the OpenCGA configuration folder must be specified in the variable `app.opencga.path=/path/to/opencga` in your `application.properties`.
+The root directory of the eva-pipeline repository can be used as OpenCGA configuration folder (as it contains the `conf` folder with the configuration files), but you can use any folder that contains the `conf` directory with the same files.

 By using these properties files, a job can be launched with a single command like: